Applying for a passport or ID card if you live in Portugal

-You can collect your document from the embassy in Lisbon between 9.30 and 12.30 Monday, Wednesday and Friday.
+You can collect your document from the embassy in Lisbon between 9:30 and 12:30 and between 13:30 and 15:30 on Wednesday.
 You do not need to make an appointment.
 First check which days our offices are closed.

 Have your document sent by post

-You can also have your new passport or ID card sent to you by courier (CTT).
+You can also have your new passport sent to you by courier (CTT).
 You will have to pay the postage charge yourself when you submit your application.